A Settler's Waldorf farm cottage

 Relax on the verandah & feast upon fresh…

 Peaceful and private

 Early settlers rammed earth cottage on a small farm offering a tranquil retreat for adults.
 Old fashioned charm and simplicity, modern comfort, peaceful and private, open log fire place and electric heaters, splendid central tableland views.
 Self catering.
-Reasonable prices with the tariff reduced for longer stays to $300.00 for three nights down to $560.00 a week for two guests.
-Winter heating surcharge of $10.00 per night.
+Reasonable rates with the tariff reduced for longer stays to $630.00 a week for two guests.
+Cold weather heating surcharge of $10.00 per night.

 A Settler's Waldorf accommodates four guests in two bedrooms - one with twin King single beds and the other with a Queen sized bed.
 Dogs and other pets are not allowed.

 Your privacy is respected and assured.
 The cottage has a private entrance and is located approximately 150 metres from the owner's residence which is secluded in a rambling country garden of many mature trees.
 Guests are welcome to play tennis on the granite court near the main house.

 Yesteryear's simplicity is the essence of this cosy cottage without clocks, telephone, television and digital clutter.
 Fragrant old fashioned roses and perennials blend with Australian plants in a water wise garden.

 Well placed for exploring the region, A Settler's Waldorf is six kms from the National Trust classified village of O'Connell; 25 kms from Australia's oldest inland settlement Bathurst; 50 kms from the Industrial Heritage City of Lithgow and 30 kms from Oberon, renowned for its majestic high country and the spectacular Jenolan Caves.